PanPeryskop/Bogomotion-2.0-API/README.md

 # BogoMotion 2.0 API

 This project is an API for the [BogoMotion2](https://github.com/azizko1337/bogomotion2).
-It provides various functionalities including image quality checking, emotion detection from images and audio, auto labeling, noise detection, and language model generation.
+It provides various functionalities including image quality checking, emotion detection from images and audio, auto labeling, noise detection, and chat api based on llama2.

 ## Modules